siberianfox/g2wiki/Configuring-0.99-System-Groups.md

 - [Gcode Initialization Defaults](#gcode-initialization-defaults)

 ##Identification Parameters
 These are reported in the startup strings and should be included in any support discussions.
-All parameters are read-only unless othewrwise noted.
+All parameters are read-only unless otherwise noted.

 	Setting | Description | Notes
 	--------|-------------|-------